-Absence Procedures:
+Absence Procedures

 - Parents must notify the Attendance Office before 8:00 am if a student will be absent.
 Parents may call 818-837-5202, and leave a message, or email: attendance@alemany.org.
-Please include Student's name and grade, reason for absence, and Parent name and contact phone number in case verification or more info is needed. - When the student returns to school after an absence, he or she must turn in a written note signed by the parent or guardian explaining the reason for absence to the Attendance Office.
-The Attendance Clerk will then issue a readmit slip to the student.
-(Students will not be admitted to class without having obtained a readmit slip prior to the start of the school day.
-It is the student's responsibility to obtain the slip with adequate time to report to class on time.
-Students arriving late to classor who fail to obtain a readmit slip prior to class may be marked as Tardy).
-Students will receive 1 hour of detention if a note is not submitted upon return.

-- Students whose absences are not reported to the attendance office by a parent phone call, parent email or parent written excuse will be referred to the Dean's Office."
+Please include Student's name and grade, reason for absence, and Parent name and contact phone number in case verification or more info is needed. - When the student returns to school after an absence, he or she must turn in a written note signed by the parent or guardian explaining the reason for absence to the Attendance Office. - Students whose absences are not reported to the attendance office by a parent phone call, parent email or parent written excuse will be referred to the Dean's Office."
 Students who fail to bring in a parent note will be marked as an Unexcused Absence and are subject to disciplinary action.
-(Absence with no note may be deemed a truancy). - If a note has been forged or falsified the student will be reported to the appropriate Dean who will assess the proper consequence up to and including dismissal if it is a case of truancy. - Students who must leave school during the school day must obtain an off-campus permit from the Attendance Office.
+(Absence with no note may be deemed a truancy).

+- If a note has been forged or falsified the student will be reported to the appropriate Dean who will assess the proper consequence up to and including dismissal if it is a case of truancy. - Students who must leave school during the school day must obtain an off-campus permit from the Attendance Office.
 Any student who misses more than two (2) periods on a regular day will be counted absent for the day.
 Any student who misses more than one period on a block day will be counted absent for the day. - Participation in School Activities and Athletics: Students who wish to participate in any school activity of any kind on a particular day must be in school at least 4 full periods (or 2 full block schedule periods).
 If the game or activity is on a Saturday or Sunday, this obligation must be fulfilled on the previous Friday.

-Tardiness Policies:
+Tardiness Policies